 Croatia is a very popular tourist destination, especially during the summer months when visitors flock to Croatia for the sun and beaches.
 During these peak times rental car availability is low so prices tend to increase significantly as the rental dates approach – you might even find securing a rental car at the last minute can be difficult.

-To avoid a lack of availability or a price shock it’s worth booking your rental car as far in advance as possible to get the best rates – book your rental car now!
+To avoid a lack of availability and to secure a competitive price on your car it’s worth booking your rental car as far in advance as possible – book your rental car now!

 4 | Choosing a rental car

 Your rental car choice really depends on the number of passengers, amount of luggage and how many miles you plan to do.
 If you plan to road trip extensively through Croatia it’s definitely worth spending a little extra to get a more comfortable car.

 We rented a larger saloon car and it was the right balance of cost vs comfort as we drove over 4,000 km throughout the Balkan region during our trip.
 We didn’t have any issues with parking even in the busier areas.

 5 | Rental Car Eligibility

 Drivers will need to be at least 18 years old and have held their licence for at least one year to be able to rent a car in Croatia.
 There may be a surcharge for drivers under 25 and we recommend having an International Drivers Permit (more below on this) in addition to your driving licence with you to pick up your car.

 6 | Manual or Automatic

 Manual cars are more common in Croatia so most rental cars will primarily offer manuals for rent.
 Automatics are available but you will likely pay more for them as rental companies tend to charge and availability will not be as high so you’ll need to book them well in advance.